Patients Want To Die At Home, But Home Hospice Care Can Be Tough On Families

 "For me to say that — there's that guilt," she says, then adds, "but I know better.
 It was a burden that I lovingly did."

-She doesn't regret the experience, but says it is not one she wishes for her own grown children.
+She doesn't regret the experience but says it is not one she wishes for her own grown children.
 She recently sat them down, she says, to make sure they handle her death differently.

 "I told my family, if there is such a thing, I will come back and I will haunt you," she says with a laugh.
 "Don't you do that."

 Sea's family may have limited options.
-Sidestepping home hospice typically means paying for a pricey nursing home, or passing away with the cost and potential chaos of a hospital — which is precisely what hospice care was set up to avoid.
+Sidestepping home hospice typically means paying for a pricey nursing home or passing away with the cost and potential chaos of a hospital — which is precisely what hospice care was set up to avoid.

 As researchers in the field look to the future, they are calling for more palliative care, not less — even as they also advocate for more support of the spouses, family members and friends who are tasked with caring for the patient.

-"We really have to expand — in general — our approach to supporting caregivers," Ornstein says, noting that some countries outside the U.S. pay for a wider range, and longer duration of home health services.
+"We really have to expand — in general — our approach to supporting caregivers," Ornstein says, noting that some countries outside the U.S. pay for a wider range and longer duration of home health services.

 "I think what we really need to do is be broadening the support that individuals and families can have as they're caring for individuals throughout the course of serious illness," Ornstein says.
 "And I think that probably speaks to the expansion of palliative care in general."